Staghorn sumac, also called vinegar sumac, is a short tree that grows in a roundish shape.

 Is staghorn sumac poisonous?

-Staghorn sumac, while very common, isn’t dangerous.
-However, other species of the same family, like Rhus toxicodendron and Rhus vernicifera are very poisonous for humans and for animals.
+Staghorn sumac, while very common, isn’t dangerous to most people.
+Other species of the same family, like Rhus toxicodendron and Rhus vernicifera are very poisonous for most humans and pets, and for those two the entire plant is poisonous.

 Smart tip about staghorn sumac